About the Journal

 The journal has enabled the PKP PN (Preservation Network) plugin, in order to preserve digital contents through LOCKSS (Lots of Copies Keep Stuff Safe) project.

-The duties of the Editorial Board, the reviewers and Authors of the Italian Review of Legal History are based on the ethic principles settled down in the CODE OF CONDUCT AND BEST PRACTICE GUIDELINES FOR JOURNAL EDITORS of COPE (Committee on Publication Ethics) (www.publicationethics.org) and in Elsevier (www.elsevier.com/editors/perk/about-cope)
+The duties of the Board of Directors, the reviewers and Authors of the Italian Review of Legal History are based on the ethic principles settled down in the CODE OF CONDUCT AND BEST PRACTICE GUIDELINES FOR JOURNAL EDITORS of COPE (Committee on Publication Ethics) (www.publicationethics.org) and in Elsevier (www.elsevier.com/editors/perk/about-cope)

 General duties